 If you look at most bodybuilding articles, firstly they will tell you that you can’t build muscle without putting on fat – true to an extent, you can’t – and many will tell you to simply completely ignore the amounts of fat you are putting on whilst building muscle because you can cut later.

-Firstly, the reason you can’t build muscle without putting on some body fat is because building muscle requires an excess in calories… and given the body is not a precise mathematical machine, there will always be some left over once the muscle has repaired and grown, and that excess – it’ll be stored as fat, unfortunately.
+Firstly, the reason you can’t build muscle without putting on some body fat is because building muscle requires an excess in calories… and given the body is not a precise mathematical machine, there will always be some left over once the muscle has repaired and grown, and that excess – it’ll be stored as fat, un

 The ideal situation is, to always feed your body just enough calories to continue growing, but, minimizing the fat gains.
 Of course, you’ll always put fat on, and will continue to do so – but – you should monitor this very carefully, weekly.
 Monitoring your fat gains with callipers – and monitoring your weight gain with scales – will tell you everything you need to know.